timlabs/uscode/United States Code/TITLE 44-PUBLIC PRINTING AND DOCUMENTS/CHAPTER 29-RECORDS MANAGEMENT BY THE ARCHIVIST OF THE UNITED STATES AND BY THE ADMINISTRATOR OF GENERAL SERVICES/CHAPTER 29-RECORDS MANAGEMENT BY THE ARCHIVIST OF THE UNITED STATES AND BY THE ADMINISTRATOR OF GENERAL SERVICES.md

   * (2) ELECTRONIC MESSAGING ACCOUNT.—The term "electronic messaging account" means any account that sends electronic messages.

   * (3) EXECUTIVE AGENCY.—The term "executive agency" has the meaning given that term in section 105 of title 5.

+### §2912.
+Preservation of electronic messages and other records
+* (a) REGULATIONS REQUIRED.—The Archivist shall promulgate regulations governing Federal agency preservation of electronic messages that are determined to be records.
+Such regulations shall, at a minimum—

+  * (1) require the electronic capture, management, and preservation of such electronic records in accordance with the records disposition requirements of chapter 33;

+  * (2) require that such electronic records are readily accessible for retrieval through electronic searches; and

+  * (3) include timelines for Federal agency implementation of the regulations that ensure compliance as expeditiously as practicable.

+* (b) COVERAGE OF OTHER ELECTRONIC RECORDS.—To the extent practicable, the regulations promulgated under subsection (a) shall also include requirements for the capture, management, and preservation of other electronic records.

+* (c) REVIEW OF REGULATIONS REQUIRED.—The Archivist shall periodically review and, as necessary, amend the regulations promulgated under subsection (a).